 The only other possible monkey wrench to my success in this experiment is going to be the limited occasions we eat away from home.
 We eat out most Saturday nights (sometimes at friends homes, sometimes at restaurants).
 I have been considering how to handle this quandary.
-I think in order to stay true to this endeavor and happily married to DH I’ll concede to his Saturday night out Ritual but just eat before we go out or take a “sack” dinner with me.
+I will not be eating any foods from restaurants.
+I will either pack a ‘sack dinner’ to take with me or eat before we go.
+I’m all in, man.

 I considered eating at the restaurants (or friends homes) and just limiting myself to only eating foods (from the selection) that we grow (or raise) at our farm.
-My younger brother said I was cheating and anyone could do that.
-Phooey to him.
-He said if I ate out once a week I wasn’t eating my own food for 101 days.
-Then he said, “If you’re gonna do it – do it right.
+My younger brother called me a cheater and said, “If you’re gonna do it – do it right.
 No restaurants, no friend’s food.”

 Of course, he kept talking, because, he’s my brother.

-Then he said: If you eat other food besides the food you raised, I’m not buying the book.
+Then he said: If you eat other food besides the food you raised, I’m not buying your book.